 As a result of this screening process, 22 high priority strategic research projects were identified.
-Each of these was considered by the team in relation to ongoing and planned research.
-Those for which immediate further research/action is required, are listed in Table 3.1.
-Those for which there is considered to be sufficient ongoing work or research planned in the near-term, are listed in Table 3.2.
+Each of these were considered by the team in relation to ongoing and planned research.
+Those for which immediate further research/action is required are listed in Table 3.1.
+Those for which there is considerable ongoing work or research planned in the near-term, are listed in Appendix A.

 Projects are listed along with the corresponding consenting issues in Table 3.1.
-The relevance of each project to the tidal current, wave and tidal range sectors is also outlined.
+The relevance of each project to the wave and tidal current sectors is also outlined.